bryceandy/PHPUnit-code-katas/README.md

 For example:
 [1, 4, 3, 4, 7, 7, 1]

 Should result into 3.
-Because 3 has no match in this array
+Because 3 has no match in this array.

+## 6. Missing Permutation Element

+Given an array consisting of N different integers.
+The array contains integers in the range [1..(N + 1)], which means that exactly one element is missing.

+Your goal is to find that missing element.

+For example, given array A such that:

+[2, 3, 1, 5]

+the function should return 4, as it is the missing element.

+Write an efficient algorithm for the following assumptions:

+N is an integer within the range [0..100,000];
+the elements of A are all distinct;
+each element of array A is an integer within the range [1..(N + 1)].